Guidance for health and social care selection events

 Please read this document (PDF) to find out which of these activities you will undertake for your chosen course.

 Your performance will be scored individually for each task and will directly inform our decision whether to offer you a place on the course.
-For physiotherapy, occupational therapy, paramedic science, diagnostic imaging, radiotherapy and oncology and operating department practitioner courses please look at the scoring criteria (PDF) against which performance at the selection event is measured.
+For physiotherapy, occupational therapy, paramedic science, diagnostic imaging, radiotherapy and oncology and operating department practice and dietetics courses please look at the scoring criteria (PDF) against which performance at the selection event is measured.
 Service users are an integral part of the selection process and have influenced the design of many of our selection event exercises.

 Where possible you will have an opportunity to meet and talk with our current students on the day.
 You will also be able to explore campus life.